Playing the best Android games on your TV, with your smartphone serving as your control pad: that's the mission for 18th Parallel.

 You can find out more about 18th Parallel and its plans for the Cannonball Arcade and playing mobile games on your TV at its website www.18thparallel.com.

-Dave is Steel Media's Chief Operations Officer.
-He gets involved in all areas of the business, from front page editorial to behind-the-scenes planning.
+Dave is a writer, editor and manager who today is Steel Media's Chief Operations Officer.
+He gets involved in all areas of the business, from front-page editorial to behind-the-scenes event strategy.
 He began his career in games and entertainment journalism back in the 1990s when Doom came on four floppy disks.
-Please contact him with any general queries about Pocket Gamer, Blockchain Gamer and Steel Media's other sites and events.
+You can contact him with any general queries about Pocket Gamer, PC Games Insider or Steel Media's other websites, conferences and initiatives.